Montana-Media-Arts/120_CreativeCoding1-Spring2022/modules/week-1/_posts/2017-01-05-class-overview.md

 </div>
 <div id="Videos" class="tabcontent">
 <p>There will be videos!
 I like to make small videos all along the way.
 I will also record the live sessions for offline viewing.
 I like shorter videos as they will give you a tidbit of information available for multiple times viewings if needed.
 Then you can focus on the parts you need help on the most.
 I think they are easier to digest, and I hope you feel the same way too.</p>
 <p>This course also utilizes videos from the web on the topic of creative coding.
 We will draw from several resources to help augment and provide additional examples.
-There will be videos related to each language, and then when we get to p5, we will look at some from Daniel Shiffman's <a href="http://thecodingtrain.com" target="_new">Coding Train</a>.
+There will be videos related to each language, and then when we get to p5, we will look at some from Daniel Shiffman's <a href="https://thecodingtrain.com" target="_blank">Coding Train</a>.
 These are excellent resources for learning and exploring code.
 So, we will use them!</p>
 </div>
 <div id="Pace" class="tabcontent">
 <p>As mentioned a few times already, this course should be fun first and foremost, and hopefully, even if you have to put time into it, it should be something that you enjoy.</p>